gabriardi/gatsby-source-instagram-json/example/README.md

-# Example site for gatsby-source-instagram
+# Example site for gatsby-source-instagram-json